Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: Bayesian Model Selection

 Throughout this section, we refer to the baseline model with a 20-dimensional parameter space and no $\snn$ dependence (Tab.~\ref{tab:parameters}) as the ``no $\snn$'' setup.
 Variants with selected parameters allowed to depend on $\snn$ are treated as alternative models for comparison.

 Table~\ref{tab:Bayes_factor} reports the Bayes factors for various such comparisons, where model $A$ is always the baseline model and model $B$ includes $\snn$ dependence for the parameters listed.

-To interpret these results, we follow Jeffreys’ scale~\cite{Gordon:2007xm,Trotta2008}.
-Most model variants yield only weak or inconclusive evidence in favor of extending the parameterization to include $\snn$ dependence.
-However, models with energy dependence in the initial energy smearing parameters $\sigma_x$ and $\sigma_\eta$ show the strongest preference, with $\ln(\mathcal{B}_{A/B})$ values around $-2$ indicating moderate evidence for the extended model.
+To interpret these results, we follow Jeffreys’ scale~\cite{Gordon:2007xm,Trotta2008}.\footnote{The interpretation of the Bayes factor follows Jeffreys' scale, where $\ln(\mathcal{B}_{A/B}) \gtrsim 5$ is considered strong evidence while $\ln(\mathcal{B}_{A/B}) \gtrsim 2.5$ is regarded as moderate evidence in favor of model~A.} Most model variants yield only weak or inconclusive evidence in favor of extending the parameterization to include $\snn$ dependence.
+However, models with energy dependence in the initial energy smearing parameters with only $\sigma_x$ or $\sigma_\eta$ show a strong preference, with $\ln(\mathcal{B}_{A/B})$ values around $-2$ indicating moderate evidence for the extended model.

 This analysis highlights an important feature of Bayesian model selection: adding additional parameters does not automatically improve a model unless they are justified by the data.
 The Bayes factor provides a rigorous framework to penalize unnecessary complexity and reward genuine explanatory power.